Cheicky97/Predicting-Airbnb-Listing-Prices-in-Paris/README.md

 ---

 ## 📍 Goals
-- Scrape housing data from several French platforms
+- Scrape Airbnb listing prices data from [Inside Airbnb website](https://insideairbnb.com/fr/get-the-data/)
-- Combine and clean multi-source datasets
+- Understand and clean the dataset.
 - Perform EDA (Exploratory Data Analysis)
-- Build and evaluate regression models to predict housing prices
+- Build and evaluate regression models to predict accomodation prices
 - Create a Power BI dashboard for interactive visualization
 - Deploy the model as a web application
 ---